Best Adventures in South America

 The one place you will love in Peru is Machu Picchu.
 The mystery of the Inca civilization will blow your mind and the creativity of the Incas is evident in the roads, agricultural terraces and structures you’ll see.
 For hikers, the Inca Trail is the most amazing South American adventure but it’s not an easy hike.
 The trail takes you past ancient ruins, mountain passes and forests to the main ruins of Machu Picchu at the end.

 There are several different choices of trails you can take, depending on your level of fitness.
 Along the way, the sight of the Andes rise up to touch the sky will make you feel like you’re in heaven on earth.
+You’ll need two to three days to acclimate in Cusco before hiking the Inca Trail but don’t worry, you will find plenty of interesting things to do in Cusco to keep you occupied.

 Besides Machu Picchu, there are lots of other fantastic places to visit in Peru, such as Cusco, Iquitos, Huanchaco and Arequipa.